siom79/japicmp/src/site/markdown/index.md

 You can download the latest version from the [release page](https://github.com/siom79/japicmp/releases) or directly from the [maven central repository](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22japicmp%22).

+##Contact##

+The issue tracker at [github](https://github.com/siom79/japicmp/issues) can be used to submit feature requests or bugs.
+Beyond that contributions in form of pull requests are highly appreciated.

 ##Related work##

 The following projects have related goals: